CarlosLF/Traffic_Sign_Classifier_P2/README.md

 # Traffic_Sign_Classifier_P2
 #**Traffic Sign Recognition**

-##Writeup Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.
+#Traffic Sign Classifier Project

+Overview
+In this project, you will use what you've learned about deep neural networks and convolutional neural networks to classify traffic signs.
+Specifically, you'll train a model to classify traffic signs from the German Traffic Sign Dataset.

 ---

 **Build a Traffic Sign Recognition Project**

 The goals / steps of this project are the following:
-* Load the data set (see below for links to the project data set)
+* Load the data set (https://d17h27t6h515a5.cloudfront.net/topher/2017/February/5898cd6f_traffic-signs-data/traffic-signs-data.zip)
 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture
 * Use the model to make predictions on new images
 * Analyze the softmax probabilities of the new images
 * Summarize the results with a written report

 [//]: # (Image References)